Doctor of Philosophy (PhD)

 A FAFSA will be sent to you directly if you indicate your interest in financial assistance on the admission application form.
 FAFSAs are available from most high school or college libraries and financial aid officers, as well as from the School of Public Health Office for Student Engagement and Practice.
 FAFSA is also available at www.fafsa.ed.gov.

 Application Deadline and Requirements

 - Applicants are expected to have completed a relevant Master's degree.

-- Test scores, transcripts from degree-granting universities, and three letters of recommendation.
+- Transcripts from degree-granting universities and three letters of recommendation.